 By the way, meaning markers is the notations of the milestones that are most important to you.
 Being positive becomes more difficult when you become distracted or disengaged at work, school or home.
 Pushing for success without meaning can lead to burnout, depression, apathy and eventual failure, but following your meaning markers increases your productivity, energy, engagement and profits.

-Gallup studied men who lived to be 95 years old, and found that their average age of retirement was 80.
+Gallup studied men who lived to be 95 years old and found that their average age of retirement was 80.
 Among these men, 93% “kept working because they found their work meaningful and 86%…because they found their work fun.”

 “The better your brain is at using its energy to focus on the positives, the greater your chances at success.”

-Make better mental maps by identifying your meaning markers, reorienting your plans and mapping for success, not failure.
+Make better mental maps by identifying your meaning markers, reorienting your plans and mapping for success, not a failure.

-Wharton Business School researchers studying the positive and negative effects of having meaningful work found that people have a three times higher level of motivation, engagement and productivity when their work centers on positive meaning markers.
+Wharton Business School researchers studying the positive and negative effects of having meaningful work found that people have a three times higher level of motivation, engagement and productivity when their work centres on positive meaning markers.
 People experience higher stress and higher blood pressure when their work lacks a sense of purpose.

 “When you smile, your brain releases the neurochemical dopamine, which improves your mood and your reality as well.”

-We also need to beware of “map hijackers,”that is the negative attitudes that inhibit your success.
+We also need to beware of “map hijackers,” that is the negative attitudes that inhibit your success.

 These may include an overemphasis on career advancement, tying your self-worth to your weight or appearance, yielding to emotional or environmental triggers, and so forth.